cugos/cugos.github.com/meetings/_posts/2019-10-16-cugos_monthly.md

 category: meetings
 notes: Startup Hall is on the second floor of Condon Hall.
 The elevator locks at 5 PM.
 Someone from CUGOS will be there to let you in.
 ---
+## Note 7pm start time
+Doors lock at 5pm, please text or call the phone number noted on the door when you arrive.

 ## Agenda

 **Florian Mayer**, an Ecoinformatician at the Western Australian